martinshkreli/pubchem/README.md

 #

+**1.)
+Clone this repo!**

-**1.** First, clone this repo to your local machine:
+First, clone this repo to your local machine:

 `git clone https://github.com/martinshkreli/pubchem`

 #

+**2.)
+Run the installation script.**

-**2.** Next, change directories to the new *pubchem* directory, make the installation script executable and run it:
+Next, change directories to the new *pubchem* directory, make the installation script executable and run it:

 ```sh
 cd pubchem